PHANTOM-Platform/IP-Core-Generator/README.md

 `./ipcore-generator.py remote project-name`

-Finally, to avoid all dependencies on the Application Manager and Repository, you can simply run on a local PHANTOM project folder with the local command:
+To avoid all dependencies on the Application Manager and Repository, you can simply run on a local PHANTOM project folder with the local command:

 `./ipcore-generator.py local /path/to/project/folder/`

+Finally, the IP Core Generator can be run on a source code file without a Component Network or any other dependencies with source command:

+`./ipcore-generator.py source source-file header-file top-funtion output-dir`

+If the component doesn't have a header file an empty one can be provided to the tool.

 The outputs of the IP Core Generator (IP Core zip and modified component source code) will be stored in the ipcore-generator directory inside the project folder.